SimonItaly/formatex/README.md

 }
 ```

-Using `FormatFlags` will apply standard paddings to the string, more custom code will have to use the parameters directly.
+Using `FormatFlags` will apply standard paddings to the string, more custom code will have to use the parameters directly.  `FormatFlags` also takes an extra `reverse` parameter.
+With padding `%5i` pads to the left, but `%5s` pads to the right, so the former will give `    5` while the latter will give `hi   `.  `reverse` replicates the string padding method (and `-` switches either one).

 ## Additional notes